loader-logo

 What is National 5?

-National 5 is a qualification in Scotland, part of the Scottish Credit and Qualifications Framework (SCQF).
-It compares to the General Certificate of Secondary Education (GCSE) in England, Wales, and Northern Ireland and sits at SCQF Level 5.
+National 5 meaning refers to a qualification in Scotland that forms part of the Scottish Credit and Qualifications Framework (SCQF).
+It compares to the General Certificate of Secondary Education (GCSE) in England, Wales and Northern Ireland and sits at SCQF Level 5.
+If you’re wondering what National 5 is equivalent to in Scotland, it broadly matches GCSE Level 4-9, serving as the benchmark qualification for Scottish students aged 15-16.

 Why is National 5 Important?

-• Employment and Training – Employers and vocational training providers recognise these qualifications, which enhance your career prospects.
+• Employment and Training – Employers and vocational training providers across Scotland recognise these qualifications, which enhance your career prospects.

-• Skill Development – National 5 focuses on developing critical thinking, problem-solving, and practical skills, preparing students for diverse challenges.
+• Skill Development – National 5s focus on developing critical thinking, problem-solving and practical skills, preparing students for diverse challenges.

 Subjects Offered at National 5